 Oklahoma April 25, 2016

 Missouri May 12, 2017

-States where the Convention of States application has passed in one chamber but not the other:
+States where the Convention of States application has passed in one chamber but not the other (all time):

-Arkansas, Utah, New Mexico, Mississippi, Iowa, South Dakota, Virginia, North Carolina, West Virginia, New Hampshire.
+New Mexico, Iowa, South Dakota, Virginia, North Carolina, South Carolina, West Virginia, Wisconsin, New Hampshire.

-Hawaii, Idaho, Illinois, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, South Dakota, Vermont, Washington, West Virginia, Wyoming.
+Hawaii, Illinois, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, South Dakota, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.